twitter-archive/kestrel/README.md

 - transactional

     This is not a database.
-Item ownership is transferred with acknowledgement, but kestrel does not support grouping multiple operations into an atomic unit.
+Item ownership is transferred with acknowledgement, so no jobs will be lost, but kestrel does not support grouping multiple operations into an atomic unit.

 Downloading it